JuanSebastianSalazarAguirre/nvdrones_arduino_sdk/README.md

 # Avant SDK for Arduino

-Welcome the the avant SDK project for interacting with the Avant Protocol on Arduino based systems.
-This project is owned by the [NVdrones](http://nvdrones.com) company, so please visit the company website if you would like to know more about why this project is all about, and how the Avant platform can help you out developing software for a variety of drones.
+Welcome the the Avant SDK for interacting with the Avant Protocol on Arduino-based systems.
+This project is owned by the [NVdrones](http://nvdrones.com) company, so please visit our website to learn more and how the Avant platform can help you develop software for a variety of drones.

 ## Before we start

-Before you start using our SDK, please take the time and create an account on our developer website by visiting http://developers.nvdrones.com and read our starter guide so you can get a clear understanding on how to work with our technology and also get full access to the documentation.
+Before you start using our SDK, please take the time and create an account on our developer website by visiting http://developers.nvdrones.com and read our starter guide so you can gain a clear understanding of how to work with our technology, as well as get full access to the documentation.

 ## Tools needed